fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Technology Exchange Fellow

   Josh is our [Ford/MDF Technology Exchange Fellow][jt1].
-As the former Campaign Director for Open Media Canada, Josh is a seasoned digital rights strategist and policy expert.
+As the former Campaign Director for OpenMedia, Josh is a seasoned digital rights strategist and policy expert.

 ---
 [tc0]: /img/page/aboutus/teampic/tiff.png